-ANSWER: First, let us take a look at the verses you mentioned that concern Jesus and swords.
+Answer: Let us first take a look at the verses you mentioned that concern Jesus and his disciples buying weapons.

 And He (Jesus Christ) said to them (his twelve disciples), "When I sent you (on training missions) without money bag, knapsack, and sandals, did you lack anything? . . .
 But now . . . he who has no sword, let him sell his garment and buy one . . .
 For the things concerning Me have an end."

 So they (the disciples) said, "Lord, look, here are two swords."
 And He said to them, "It is enough" (Luke 22:35 - 38, NKJV).

-It is difficult to imagine Jesus telling his disciples to buy swords, considering that he would soon state the following.
+It is difficult to imagine Jesus telling his disciples to buy weapons, considering that he would soon state the following.

 ". . . for all those who take up the sword shall perish by the sword" (Matthew 26:52, NASB).

-Also, it was late in the day, and Jesus and his disciples would soon leave for the Mount of Olives.
-He had much to discuss with them before he would be taken prisoner, so there would be no time to go to the market, argue for the best value for their garments, then haggle over the price of swords.
+It was late in the day, and Jesus and his disciples would soon leave for the Mount of Olives.
+He had much to discuss with them before he would be taken prisoner, so there would be no time to go to the market, argue for the best value for their garments, and then haggle over the purchase of weapons.

 It is interesting that no Strong's Concordance definition is listed for the noun "sword" in the KJV Bible translation of Luke 22:36.
-Bishop Pearce, according to Adam Clarke's Bible Commentary for the verse, believes the word has been inserted from what is said in verse 38, as it is evident Jesus never intended any resistance to his capture, nor to allow such a weapon to be used on the occasion.
+Bishop Pearce, according to Adam Clarke's Bible Commentary for the verse, believes the word has been inserted from what is said in verse 38, as it is evident Jesus never intended any resistance to his capture, nor to allow a weapon to be used on the occasion.